haplo/webpgf/README.md

 # WebPGF

 WebPGF is a WASM port of the [libPGF](https://libpgf.org/) library with a focus on decoding PGF images in the browser.
-Encoding of PGF images is not supported and is not planned.
+Encoding of PGF images neither supported nor planned.

+PGF codec is used for the thumbnails in the [Digikam](https://www.digikam.org/) photo software.

 ## Build